Parents are asked to co-operate with the school in encouraging the wearing of the school uniform.

 - Income related element of Employment and Support Allowance

-Information on free school meals and clothing grants is available on the www.edinburgh.gov.uk website.
+Information on free school meals and clothing grants is available here.
 Applications for free school meals and clothing grants can be made by contacting Grants, Awards and Placements, Business Centre 1:1 Waverley Court, 4 East Market Street, Edinburgh, EH8 8BG